The CCP Program consists of a three semester sequence:

-- The second semester (fall of the subsequent year), continues with PSYCH 340 (four credit hours), where The CCPs put what they learn into practice.
+- The second semester (fall of the subsequent year), continues with PSYCH 340 (four credit hours), where CCPs will apply what they learned in the first course.
 Under the supervision of Counseling Center staff, they participate in a variety of service related activities.
 These activities include:

-- Providing workshops on topics related to student life including academics, relationships, stress management, and self-understanding.
+- Providing workshops on topics related to student life including academics, relationships, stress management, and mental health.

 - Facilitating discussion groups focusing on important social or mental health issues.